spring-io/spring-github-workflows/README.md

 The `spring-artifactory-init.gradle` script adds the `org.jfrog.gradle.plugin.artifactory.ArtifactoryPlugin` and `signing` plugins.
 Configures them for those projects where the `maven-publish` plugin is applied.
 The `signing` is activated if no `OSSRH_URL` environment variable is present, but `GPG_PASSPHRASE` & `GPG_PRIVATE_KEY` are present.
-If the `OSSRH_URL` environment variable is present, then signing is done by the `jvalkeal/nexus-sync` action when artifacts are promoted to Maven Central.
 The Artifactory plugin requires these environment variables:

 ```